Mohamed-Samehh/Electro-Bill/README.md

 ## Model

-Includes data-related logic with classes such as `"Technician"`, `"Client"`, `"Bill"`, `"Appointment"`, etc. , managing data interactions and ensuring robust database connectivity.
+Includes data-related logic with classes such as `"Technician"`, `"Client"`, `"Bill"`, `"Appointment"`, etc. , which manage data interactions and ensure robust database connectivity through MySQL.

 ## View